alfa-meta/Microsoft-Azure-Notes/Csharp in a nutshell/Chapter 2 - CSharp Language Basics.md

 #### The out modifier
 The out modifier is most commonly used to get multiple return values back from a method.

+An `out` modifier is like a `ref` argument except for the following:
+- It need not be assigned before going into the function.
+- It must be assigned before it comes `out` of the function.

 ```C#
 string a, b;
 Split("Stevie Ray Vaughn", out a, out b);